-Bring your school class to the farm for a delightful Fall field trip.
-Choose a tour below, or contact us to customize something special for your group.
+Bring your students to the farm for a field trip full of learning and fun!
+Choose a tour below, or contact us to customize lessons to meet your needs.

 CORN MAZE ADVENTURE:

 The adventure begins with a hayride around the farm and is followed by a fun scavenger hunt in teams in a giant corn maze.
-Participants search for 20 stations hidden in the corn, which hold the answers to questions found on their game cards about this year's theme is "Lost in the Woods!"
+Participants search for 18 stations hidden in the corn, which hold the answers to fascinating questions about forests found on their game card.
+This year's theme is "Lost in the Woods!"
 (Available in Fall only).

 Hayrides are available only in the Fall season for each program package.

-During the Fall, visit our farm store offering fresh apple cider, fruit pies, candied and caramel apples, mums and pumpkins and more!
-Take home a farm coloring page, and a small pumpkin per person.
+During the Fall, visit our farm store offering fresh pressed apple cider, fruit pies, candied and caramel apples, mums, pumpkins and more!
 Fall farm programs are available Tuesday through Friday.